intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 * `-mllvm -sycl-native-cpu-no-vecz`: disable Whole Function Vectorization.
 * `-mllvm -sycl-native-cpu-vecz-width`: sets the vector width to the specified value, defaults to 8.

-For more details on how the Whole Function Vectorizer is integrated for SYCL Native CPU, refer to the [Technical details[(#technical-details) section.
+For more details on how the Whole Function Vectorizer is integrated for SYCL Native CPU, refer to the [Technical details](#technical-details) section.

 # Code coverage